tobealive/docs/docs/concepts/testing.md

 You can put additional test data, including **.v** source files in a folder, named `testdata`, right next to your **_test.v** files.
 V's test framework will *ignore* such folders, while scanning for tests to run.
-This is useful, if you want to put **.v** files with invalid V source code, or other tests, including known failing ones, that should be run in a specific way/options by a parent **_test.v** file.
+This is useful if you want to put **.v** files with invalid V source code, or other tests, including known failing ones, that should be run in a specific way/options by a parent **_test.v** file.

 ## Running other test files in a test